Fires and Explosions at Sea

 It is highly recommended that in a serious burn case the injured crewman obtain legal counsel who will hire highly qualified fire and explosion origin and cause experts to investigate the cause of the vessel fire before the evidence is lost.
 If you have suffered a burn injury, you need a sophisticated maritime lawyer and team of fire experts to be prepared to defeat a Petition for Limitation of Liability.

-Beard handles fire and explosion cases aboard ships and fishing vessels on a contingency fee basis.
+Beard and his partners at Johnson Beard & Trueb PC handle fire and explosion cases aboard ships and fishing vessels on a contingency fee basis.
 This allows the injured crewman to immediately hire a lawyer.
-There are no fees owed to Beard unless he recovers damages in your case.
+There are no fees owed to Johnson Beard & Trueb PC unless they recover damages in your case.
 You can discuss your case at no charge by calling 1-800-621-1091.
 Put a lawyer and team of fire and explosion experts on your side to get you the compensation you deserve and are entitled to under Federal maritime law and the Jones Act.